ameddin73/distro-phl/README.md

 Changes to firestore data must be constructed programmatically using `populate.test.ts` in the test/firebase directory.
 After building the desired test data export wit the following command and commit both to git.

-#### `firebase --project demo-project emulators:start --only firestore`
+#### `firebase --project demo-project emulators:start --only firestore,auth,storage --import src/test/firebase`

-After running populate.test.ts:
+This starts the emulator with the current data.
+To make changes to firebase, do so programmatically by updating `populate.test.ts`.
+For the other emulators, do so manually.
+When finished, export with:

 #### `firebase --project demo-project emulators:export src/test/firebase`